sparkflows/sparkflows-docs/docs/tutorials/reading-writing/elasticsearch.rst

 Workflow Execution
 ------------------

-When we execute the Workflow, it reads in the index and from Elastic Search and displays the first few lines.
+When we execute the Workflow, it reads in the index from Elastic Search and displays the first few lines.

 We see that the housing records we wrote to Elastic Search in the first workflow is read back now.